 - Title II funding has been available for many years.

-- The Frontline Research & Learning Institute’s 2016 report on professionally related absences found that 10% of all employee absences each year are for professional development.
+- According to Frontline Research & Learning Institute’s report on professionally related absences, 10% of all employee absences each year are for professional development.
 That’s a lot of money and lost instructional time devoted to professional development that is, in most cases, ineffective.

 Maybe.
 But there is a direct connection between setting priorities and finding time.
 Is implementing sustainable job-embedded professional learning a priority in your organization?

 Very possibly.
 That same report on professionally related absences found that 43% of school administrators say that interdepartmental collaboration is rare — or nonexistent — in developing more effective means for facilitating professional development.
 Another 38% indicated some collaboration.
 Only 19% of school administrators indicated that there was heavy interdepartmental collaboration towards effective professional learning.